NicolaWard/Mini-Projects/README.md

 # Mini-Projects
-A few mini-projects to practice my Python Skills
+A few mini-projects to practice my Python Skills.